How 3D printing is redefining inductor coil production

 The operating time and quality of manually manufactured inductors do not meet the growing demand of the industry.

-- A reduction in operation and investment costs via better machine utilization
+- Reduction in operation and investment costs (machine utilization)

 Issues with traditional inductors

 The traditional manufacturing process for inductor coils relies on soldering.
 The inductor coils undergo several mechanical manufacturing steps during production.
 An inductor is typically manufactured from several machined components which are then soldered together.